KennethTrecy/chearmyp_parser/reference.md

 Their attachment to *simplex* or *complex* can be expressed by one of the following:
 - If the *simplex* or *complex*, and *attacher*, are in one line, they must be separated by tabs.
-- Otherwise, they must be on the next line of the *simplex* and *complex* with same indention.
+- Otherwise, they must be on the next line of the *simplex* and *complex* with indented by one tab.

 Attachers may also have other attachers separated by tabs.
 In addition, they may be duplicated even if they have the same label and/or same content.